Riteshbhalerao11/Sarvam_assignment/README.md

 ### **AI-Generated Content Assistance**

-Generative models (GPT 4-o and Claude 3.7 Sonnet) were used for:
+Generative models (GPT 4-o and Claude 3.7 Sonnet) were used only for:
 1. Generating some test cases.
 2. Optimizing certain list comprehensions for readability.
 3. Minimal code refactoring for enhanced readability (eg. fixing indentations).